Table of Contents

 The features that make the Rover banjo wonderful are, the standard 11-inch composite rim, it is thin and its comfy mahogany neck had a versatile truss rod, this tenor banjo consists of the East Indian Rosewood fingerboard with M.O.P dot markers with white binding.
 It comes with 24 brackets, guitar-style tuners with 14:1 radio gear, and a P-101 deluxe Vega-type armrest.

 This Rover RB 20T arrives in a paddle-shaped peghead, normal 26-inch scale size notched brass tension hoop with nickel plating.
-Also, P-115 no-knot rear ends, vintage-style white-bound mahogany resonator with nickel-plated 2 piece spines.
+Also, P-115 no-knot rear ends, vintage-style white-bound mahogany resonator with nickel-plated 2-piece spines.

 If we go into an extra detail of this banjo is the tenor banjo: players of the four-string tenor banjo have a few choices that show to be useful.

-The short neck permits it to play successfully and the resonator helps within the creation of the volume of the perfect choice.
+The short neck permits it to play successfully and the resonator helps in the creation of the volume of the perfect choice.
 In comparison with the standard banjos, the lightweight composite rim is beneficial within the superior improvements.

 8. Recording King RKT-05 Dirty Thirties Tenor Banjo